Gender bias on Wikipedia: Article content

+In 2022 study, it was found that scholarly articles by men are more likely to be cited than those by women.
+Furthermore, publications with women as the main authors are significantly less likely to be referenced on Wikipedia.
+An explanation for this offered by the authors is homophily, which is the idea that people prefer other people or work similar to their own.
+This may explain the citation bias as Wikipedia editors are mainly male, so they may prefer publications by men.

 Reactions

 Wikipedia has been criticized by some academics and journalists for having primarily male contributors, and for having fewer and less extensive articles about women or topics important to women.

-Writing for Slate in 2011, conservative political commentator Heather Mac Donald called Wikipedia's gender imbalance a "non-problem in search of a misguided solution."
-Mac Donald asserted, "The most straightforward explanation for the differing rates of participation in Wikipedia—and the one that conforms to everyday experience—is that, on average, males and females have different interests and preferred ways of spending their free time."
+Writing for Slate in 2011, conservative political commentator Heather Mac Donald called Wikipedia's gender imbalance a "non-problem in search of a misguided solution".
+Mac Donald asserted, "The most straightforward explanation for the differing rates of participation in Wikipedia—and the one that conforms to everyday experience—is that, on average, males and females have different interests and preferred ways of spending their free time".

+In 2013, Sue Gardner, the executive director of the Wikimedia Foundation at the time, said of the gender gap, "I didn't solve it.
+We didn't solve it.
+The Wikimedia Foundation didn't solve it.
+The solution won't come from the Wikimedia Foundation."

 In August 2014, Wikipedia co-founder Jimmy Wales announced in a BBC interview the Wikimedia Foundation's plans for "doubling down" on the gender content gap at Wikipedia.
 Wales said the Foundation would be open to more outreach and more software changes.

 In Invisible Women: Exposing Data Bias in a World Designed for Men, Caroline Criado Perez notes that many Wikipedia pages that refer to men's teams or occupations are listed as gender neutral (England national football team), while pages for similar teams or occupations for women are specifically gendered (England women's national football team).

+In 2022, Wikipedia was seen as "reflecting the biases of its community editors."

+In 2025, Núria Ferran-Ferrer, Associate Professor and Rector's Delegate for the Direction of the Equality Unit of Universitat de Barcelona (UB), called gender bias on Wikipedia is "systemic" and "over a decade", combining research to explain why such bias happened.
+Ferran-Ferrer proposed some effects to address the issue: more female editors, contributors' general diversity, better coverage of women in mainstream media, more accessible editorial guidelines, and a welcoming and encouraging culture for new editors.